foundersandcoders/coursebook/learning-outcomes.md

 ---

-### Accessibility
+## Accessibility

 - [ ] **We can make a website that is accessible by people other than ourselves**
 - [ ] We can structure a site using semantic HTML to aid accessibility
 - [ ] We can add appropriate attributes to HTML elements to make them screen reader friendly
 - [ ] We can add ARIA labels (where necessary) to make our semantic HTML more accessible
 - [ ] We can use a screen reader to understand how people with visual impairments may experience our website
-- [ ] We can choose appropriate colours and contrast ratios in our UI so that our design is inclusive for colour-blind and visually impaired users
+- [ ] We can design a UI without relying solely on colour, so that we don't exclude colour-blind users
+- [ ] We can ensure our UI has sufficient colour contrast so that everyone can perceive it comfortably
 - [ ] We can use various tools (a screenreader, WCAG Contrast Checker Extension, the accessibility section of Chrome/ Firefox dev tools) to check that our website meets accessibility criteria

 ---